Qubes-Community/Contents/github-resources/README.md

 ### Github resources ###
-These are not meant for consumption, but is used as status icons on Qubes Community.
+These are not meant for consumption, but is used as resources here on Qubes Community.